The new age of for profit Britain requires a monopoly of increasing, maximum profit commodities.

-But this means almost half of cases CQC found no evidence that doctors had talked to patients about whether they consented to proposed treatment.
+But this still means that in almost half of all treatments, the CQC found no evidence that doctors had talked to patients about whether they consented to this treatment.

-Unless consent removed by incapacity assessment which was not the case this is an actionable battery and in breach of HRA.
+Unless consent is removed by an assessment which was not the case this is an actionable battery and in breach of HRA.

 The only rights a patient has, is to information about their treatment and to appeal to a Tribunal, but patients are not being informed of them, despite access to IMCAs.

 Neither families nor patients are being involved in ‘treatment’ the CQC stating;